 At the end of time, Satan’s greatest lie, his crowning deception, will be when he impersonates Christ.
 There can be no worse lie than this, that the originator of all evil should pose as Christ, the Source of truth.
 This would be the strong delusion that will come upon the world.

 Jesus warned, “And then if anyone says to you, ‘Behold, here is the Christ’; or, ‘Behold, He is there’; do not believe him” (Matthew 24:24).
 “And no wonder!
 For Satan himself transforms himself into an angel of light” (2 Corinthians 11:14).
 Thus, Satan will deceive the world through his “signs and lying wonders” (2 Thessalonians 2:9).

-The sinners’ refusal to love and obey the truth will make them susceptible to being influenced by all that is deceitful.
+The sinners’ refusal to love and obey the truth will make them susceptible to being influenced by all the deceptions of Satan.
 God, therefore, will leave them to the path that they have chosen (Romans 1:18, 24; Jeremiah 5:21) and they will believe Satan’s final “strong delusion.”

 In His service,